tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Barony of Aveil/Maudorville.md

 Temple of Sibyl was founded after a moonlight square (it was a perfect square) healed all those inside the square recently moon lore vs other aspects of Sibyl has become important

+Important place for timber trade downriver to rinburg; there is a horsepath along the river and barges sometimes; plus timber floating

 Lord Antoine Chevalier ahn-TWAHN shuh-VAL-ee-ay